Postdoctoral Research Associate

 BSc (1st Class Hons) Psychology, University of Lincoln

-Kate is interested in research related to health and well-being interventions and mental health.
+Kate is interested in research related to motor develop ment, mental health and health and well-being interventions.
 She also has a growing interest in mixed methods and qualitative analysis.

 Publications by category